elben/elben.github.io/site/pencil/tutorials/01-getting-started.markdown

 site/
 ```

-Let's create a new file, in the `site` directory, called `layout.html`.
+Let's create a new file in the `site/` directory, called `layout.html`.
 This
 will become our website's structural template.
 Copy-and-paste this into
 `layout.html`: